smiletrl/golang_escape/pkg/example2/README.md

 ./case1.go:60:6: moved to heap: emps
 ```

-We see only line 60, `moved to heap: emps`.
-But in fact, more variables got moved to heap!!!
+We see only line 60 `moved to heap: emps` from compiler's output, but line 46 `var emps [1e5]employer1` is not moved to heap, even they are both local variables.
+This comes to Golang's rule of `Also, if a local variable is very large, it might make more sense to store it on the heap rather than the stack.` from [FAQ](https://golang.org/doc/faq#stack_or_heap).